Climate Change in Australia

 Temperature change

-Note: reaching a global warming level means the global mean surface temperature (GMST) is steadily at or near that level relative to the early baseline 1850–1900 chosen to approximate the pre-industrial era (a baseline is a reference period to measure change from).
+Note: reaching a global warming level means the global surface air temperature (GSAT) is steadily at or near that level, relative to the early baseline 1850–1900 chosen to approximate the pre-industrial era (a baseline is a reference period to measure change from).
+Change can also be reported from a recent period or a recent warming level to a future warming level

 Global change from the pre-industrial era